bernardphh/500px-APIless/README.md

 ## LIMITATIONS, ISSUES, TO DO LIST: ##

-- Not all exceptions are handled, especially with Seleniumâ€™s find_elementâ€¦ methods
+- Not all exceptions are handled, especially with Selenium’s find_element… methods
-- For the requests involved more than 1000 items (list of notifications, photos, usersâ€¦), processing time takes too long to my liking.
+- For the requests involved more than 1000 items (list of notifications, photos, users…), processing time takes too long to my liking.
 - In the slideshow, the vertical scrollbar is not always hidden
 - TODO:
    - [x] Handling more exceptions